cometbft/cometbft/docs/core/configuration.md

 # Including space needed by encoding (one varint per transaction).
 # XXX: Unused due to https://github.com/tendermint/tendermint/issues/5796
 max_batch_bytes = 0

+# ttl-duration, if non-zero, defines the maximum amount of time a transaction
+# can exist for in the mempool.
+#
+# Note, if ttl-num-blocks is also defined, a transaction will be removed if it
+# has existed in the mempool at least ttl-num-blocks number of blocks or if it's
+# insertion time into the mempool is beyond ttl-duration.
+ttl-duration = "0s"

+# ttl-num-blocks, if non-zero, defines the maximum number of blocks a transaction
+# can exist for in the mempool.
+#
+# Note, if ttl-duration is also defined, a transaction will be removed if it
+# has existed in the mempool at least ttl-num-blocks number of blocks or if
+# it's insertion time into the mempool is beyond ttl-duration.
+ttl-num-blocks = 0

 #######################################################
 ###         State Sync Configuration Options        ###